studiochampgauche/headless-react-wordpress-boilerplate/README.md

 npm run build:watch:dev
 npm run build:watch:prod
 ```
-Put a look on the package.json file inner `src > built` for more informations.
+Put a look on the package.json file inner `src > constructor` for more informations.

+- `built` directory has been renamed to `constructor`

 [More logs](https://github.com/studiochampgauche/wordpress-boilerplate/wiki/Changelog)